suyashmahar/suyash-thesis/Chapters/rpcool.typ

 === Sealing RPC Data to Prevent Concurrent Accesses
 <subsec:seals>
 In scenarios where the receiver does not trust the sender, there are two attractive options to ensure that the senders cannot modify an RPC buffer while an RPC is in flight: First, the application can copy the RPC buffer, which works well for small objects, but for large and complex objects, it is expensive.
 For these cases, RPCool provides a faster alternative---sealing the RPC buffer.
 Seals in RPCool apply to the buffer of an in-flight RPC and prevent the sender from modifying them.
 The sender uses the new `seal()` system call to seal the RPC and relinquish write access to the buffer when required by the receiver. `librpcool` on the receiver can then verify that the region is sealed by communicating with the sender's kernel over shared memory.
-If not, `librpcool` would return the RPC with an error.
+If not, `librpcool` would return the RPC with an error. #Green[In RPCool, the kernel is part of the trusted domain, as noted in #ref(<shared-memory-safety-issues>)].

 When the receiver has processed the RPC, it marks the RPC as complete.
 The sender then calls the `release()` system call, and its kernel verifies that the RPC is complete before releasing the seal.

 === Example RPCool Program
 <example-memrpc-program>

-#figure(image("../Figures/rpcool/rpcool-api-example-shm.svg"),
+#place(top, float: true, [#figure(image("../Figures/rpcool/rpcool-api-example-shm.svg", width: 80%),
   caption: [
     A simple ping-pong server using RPCool.
 The application requests a buffer and shares data using it. `sendbuf` and `recvbuf` point to the same address.
-Error handling omitted for brevity.
+Error handling omitted for brevity. #Green[The number `100` refers to a programmer-assigned function ID for the `process()` function.]
   ]
 )
-<fig:code-example-shm>~
+<fig:code-example-shm>~])

 @fig:code-example-shm shows the source code for an RPCool-based server and client that communicate over an RPCool channel, `mychannel`.
 RPCool's interface resembles that of eRPC's, but unlike eRPC, RPCool's RPC buffers are zero-copy.
 First, the server registers `process()` function (Line 8) that responds to the client's requests with a simple string.
 Once the function is registered, the server listens for any incoming connections (Line 10).